JeanieV/JeanieV/README.md

 # Hi, I'm Jeanie! 👋
 ## Welcome to my GitHub.

-I am passionate about coding but I assume that is what most developers readme's say.
+I am passionate about back-end and front-end development!

 - 💼 I currently work as a [your current job title].
 - 🌱 I'm constantly learning and exploring new technologies.